IMGD47/EvoPresent/Readme.md

 This section contains the training infrastructure for the **PresAesth** model, which is based on [Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) and fine-tuned for presentation aesthetics evaluation tasks.

-We have released the evaluation dataset on huggingface.
-Due to potential copyright restrictions, the images cannot be redistributed directly.
-However, they can be accessed via the links provided in the metadata.

 1. **Environment Setup**
    ```bash
    # install uv first